Available Labs

 • handling extraction complications in cats

-Canine Dental Extractions
+Canine Dental Extractions - SOLD OUT

 Veterinary dentist Dr. Diane Carle will present a wetlab on feline extraction technique.